SIsilicon/Godot-Volumetrics-Plugin/README.md

 * `Emission Color` :- The color of the emission in the volume.
 * `Emission Strength` :- How strong the emission is.
 * `Emission Texture` :- A texture applied to the volume's emission.
+* `Uvw Scale` :- The scale factor of the uvw texture coordinates.
+* `Uvw Offset` :- The offset of the uvw texture coordinates.
+* `Uvw Border Blend` :- How softened the borders of the volume proxy is (if it has one).
+If it is a `Local Sphere`, then the maximum value of the border blend is used.

 ### Other stuff